inveniosoftware/docs-invenio-rdm/docs/develop/howtos/notifications.md

 ### NOTIFICATIONS_ENTITY_RESOLVERS

-Specifies entity resolvers (not to be confused with [EntityResolve](#entityresolve)) to be used for resolving the notification context.
+Specifies entity resolvers to be used for resolving the notification context.
 These are usually `ServiceResultResolver` objects, which provide functionality to dump an object to a reference dictionary and later on use the dump to fetch information as seen on the API/service level (i.e. fully resolved objects with links for easy access).

 ```py
 NOTIFICATIONS_ENTITY_RESOLVERS = [